Canonicalization can be a very effective tool in order to get rid of

 One possible source of problems with the canonical tag is usage of shortened URLs over full URLs as canonical URL.

-There is always a good chance your website has content that is available using different protocols or hosts but with the same directory and file name.
+There is always a good chance your website has content that is

 The markup can contain exactly the same rel=canonical in different versions, but each version points to a different URL.